pstitt-katas/java-11-katas/README.md

-# Java 9 Katas
+# Java 11 Katas

-Example solutions for some katas using Java 9 and Junit 5.
+Example solutions for some katas using Java 11 and Junit 5.

 Run all tests using:

-mvn test
+./gradlew test